This topic describes how Zendesk administrators work with the Zendesk Agent Workspace.

-To use Chat in the agent workspace, make sure Chat is set up on your account.
+To use live chat in the agent workspace, make sure Chat is set up on your account.
 This includes:

-Set up and embed the Web Widget.
-To use Zendesk Chat with the Web Widget, enable Chat on the Web Widget and configure Chat settings.
-For more information, see Configuring components in the Web Widget and Setting up Chat in the Web Widget.
+Set up and embed Web Widget (Classic).
+To use Zendesk live chat with Web Widget (Classic), enable Chat on the widget and configure Chat settings.
+For more information, see Configuring components in Web Widget (Classic) and Setting up Chat in Web Widget (Classic).

 - Add Chat agents.